engeir/hack-md-notes/README.md

 # HackMD notes

-Notes that are easily sharable via HackMD.
+Notes that are easily shareable via HackMD.

 - [Volcanic impact on the climate system](./volcano-papers.md)